I'm so glad you're here

 When I returned home, I continued with my degree and 'normal life' kicked in.
 Something always felt off.
 I couldn't shake the feeling that I didn't quite belong, that something was missing.
 I always yearned for something more, a deeper sense of fulfilment.

-In 2015 I was diagnosed with a chronic health condition, and was put on daily medications.
+In 2015 I was diagnosed with a health condition, and was put on daily medications.
 It was a shock to the system, but I pushed through and thought I'd reached a balancing point, doing what I loved on the side, partaking in a few low budget music videos and modelling.
 At this point I was also in a fairly happy relationship, and had started my journey into holistic healing.

 Just when I thought things were improving, life threw me a curveball.
 I was rushed to the hospital and found myself face to face with death.
 At one point, doctors weren’t sure I’d make it, and my friends & family came to say their goodbyes.
 But by some miracle, I pulled through.